 What is a Sexologist?

 A sexologist is a sexual health professional who studies human sexuality in great detail.
 Their field of expertise covers sexual behavior, emotional intimacy, communication skills, and relationships.
 Their expertise covers a large array of topics such as sexual health, sexual function, desire, fantasy, identity, and the dynamics of various relationships.
-Sexologists may come from various professional backgrounds such as psychology, counseling, medical field, academia, or coaching.
+Sexual health educators may come from various professional backgrounds such as psychology, counseling, medical field, academia, or coaching.
 All of these backgrounds share a common goal: to help people lead healthier, more intimate and fulfilling lives.

 What Is a Clinical Sexologist?